-The remaining credits may be selected from the list of optional (and adopted) modules which is appended to this programme specification to a total of 120 credits.
+The remaining credits may be selected from the list of optional modules to a total of 120 credits.
 The dedicated list of optional modules reflects the diverse roles and responsibilities and work place settings which nurses work within.
 All modules must be relevant to your area of practice and target award, and agreed in your personal development plan with your personal tutor.